chrismartinjazz/odin-todo-list/planning.md

 +-----------------------------------+
 ```

-**The tasks are sorted in order of due date, most recent at the top.**
 The second line of the task shows the due date if it has one, and the status of subtasks (completed / count).
 If click Add Task, opens the modal form to add / edit a task.
 If click the circle, the task is marked complete, crossed out.
 An X button appears next to it.
 Click that and it is deleted.